LD4/entity_metadata_management/README.md

 ## Future work and contributing

 Version 1.0 oif this specification was published 2024-03-01.
 We anticipate a period of socialization and implementation.
-Based on experience gained from that there may be work to create and updated specification, so feedback is most welcome.
+Based on experience gained from that there may be work to create an updated specification, so feedback is most welcome.

 *Have a suggestion for improvements?*